matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/Truncate.md

 Truncate
 ========

-Truncates a DataTable by merging all rows after a certain index into a new summary row, unless the count of rows is less than the index.
+Truncates a DataTable by merging all rows after a certain index into a new summary row.

+If the count of rows is less than the index, nothing happens.

 The [ReplaceSummaryRowLabel](/api-reference/Piwik/DataTable/Filter/ReplaceSummaryRowLabel) filter will be queued after the table is truncated.